Illegal Drugs

 The primary frameworks of cooperation are:

-The Canada-U.S. Opioids Action Plan (OAP) is designed to strengthen cross-border cooperation and find effective approaches to addressing the opioid overdose crisis.
-Established in 2020, the two countries recommitted to the OAP in 2021, as part of the Roadmap for a Renewed Canada-U.S. Partnership.
-Through the OAP, Canada and the United States collaborate across three working groups covering law enforcement, border security, and health.
+The Canada-U.S. Joint Action Plan on Opioids (OAP) is designed to strengthen cross-border cooperation and find effective approaches to addressing the opioid overdose crisis.
+Established in 2020, the OAP sees Canada and the United States collaborate across three working groups covering law enforcement, border security, and health.

 North American Drug Dialogue